Alexander Mackenzie (artist): Career

-For several years he taught art at Leskudjack school in Penzance before, in 1964, being invited to become a senior lecturer at Plymouth College of Art, where he stayed for 20 years, ending up as head of fine art.
+For several years he taught art at Leskudjack school in Penzance before becoming a senior lecturer at Plymouth College of Art and Design in 1964.
+He spent the next 20 years at the college as Head of the Department of Fine Art.

-In 1959, he had his first one-person exhibition, at the Waddington Galleries in London.
-In 1960, he took part in the 21st Watercolour Biennale in New York and, in 1962, he was in the Premio Marzotto exhibition in Rome.
-He died in Penzance on 18 September 2002.

 His auction record is £27,500, set for Gwithian at Christie's, London, on 27 May 2010.

 Collections

 His Drawing, June 1963 is in the Tate collection.
 Two works are in the Arts Council collection.

-Mackenzie's art work can be seen at Bishop Suter Gallery, Nelson, New Zealand, Brasenose College, University of Oxford, Bradford City Art Gallery, the Calouste Gulbenkian Foundation collection, the Contemporary Art Society collection, Art Gallery of New South Wales, Sydney, Australia, the Nuffield Foundation collection, Plymouth City Art Gallery, Salford Museum & Art Gallery and York Art Gallery.
+Mackenzie's art work can be seen at The Suter Art Gallery, Nelson, New Zealand, Brasenose College, University of Oxford, Bradford City Art Gallery, the Calouste Gulbenkian Foundation collection, the Contemporary Art Society collection, Art Gallery of New South Wales, Sydney, Australia, the Nuffield Foundation collection, Plymouth City Art Gallery, Salford Museum & Art Gallery and York Art Gallery.

 Exhibitions

 Mackenzie exhibited widely throughout his life and posthumously, and was included in the following significant exhibitions: